-- initiate coursework or programs at a more advanced level than currently approved by SACSCOC?
+- Launch coursework or programs at a more advanced level that HBU is currently approved to offer?

 Affirmative answers to any of these will likely require advance notification and possibly prior approval from SACSCOC before they can be implemented at HBU.

-The Associate Provost for Academic Operations, HBU’s SACSCOC Accreditation Liaison, will make the determination of whether or not your change is substantive and which reporting procedures HBU must follow.
-If we determine that a change is substantive, we will also coordinate the input of your expertise for the required SACSCOC reporting.
+The Associate Provost for Academic Operations, HBU’s SACSCOC Accreditation Liaison, will make the determination of whether or not the change is substantive and which reporting procedures HBU must follow.